jtkDvlp/re-frame-tasks/README.md

 (rf/reg-event-fx :some-event
-  ;; give it the fx to identity the task [(tasks/as-task :some-fx)
+  ;; give it the fx to identify the task emitted by this event [(tasks/as-task :some-fx)
-   ;; of course you can use this interceptor more for than one fx in a event call ;; futher more you can give it the handler keys to hang in finishing the task (tasks/as-task :some-other-fx :on-done :on-done-with-errors)] (fn [_ _]
+   ;; of course you can use this interceptor for more than one fx in a event call ;; futher more you can give it the handler keys to hang in finishing the task (tasks/as-task :some-other-fx :on-done :on-done-with-errors)] (fn [_ _]
     {:some-fx
      {,,,
+      ;; you can give the tasks an id (default: uuid), see subscription `:jtk-dvlp.re-frame.tasks/running?` for usage.
+      ::tasks/id :some-important-stuff
       :label "Do some fx"
       :on-success [:some-event-success]
       :on-error [:some-event-error]
-      ;; Calling this by `:some-fx` will unregister the task :on-completed [:some-event-completed]}
+      ;; calling this by `:some-fx` will unregister the task via `tasks/as-task` :on-completed [:some-event-completed]}

      :some-other-fx
      {,,,
       :label "Do some other fx"
-      ;; Calling this by some-fx will unregister the task ;; `:on-done-with-error` will also untergister the task when called by `:some-other-fx` :on-done [:some-other-event-completed]}}))
+      ;; calling this by some-fx will unregister the task via `tasks/as-task` ;; `:on-done-with-error` will also untergister the task when called by `:some-other-fx` :on-done [:some-other-event-completed]}}))

 (defn app-view
   []
   (let [block-ui?
+        ;; for sugar you can give it also a pred (called with the task id) e.g. a set of task ids to filter the running tasks.
         (rf/subscribe [:jtk-dvlp.re-frame.tasks/running?])

+        any-running-task?
+        (rf/subscribe [:jtk-dvlp.re-frame.tasks/running?])

+        some-important-stuff-running?
+        (rf/subscribe [:jtk-dvlp.re-frame.tasks/running? #{:some-important-stuff}])

         tasks
         (rf/subscribe [:jtk-dvlp.re-frame.tasks/tasks])]